Product was successfully added to your shopping cart.

 Some believe it is because grains pack a caloric punch and with our sedentary lives we just can’t burn off all of that excess energy.
 But the list of faults attributed to grains goes far beyond “fattening”.

 Many believe that current agricultural practices do not allow for the grain to sprout in the field as it might have historically.
-You see, we now use large gas-powered machines to combine our grain crops.
-And, because we ship these grains all over the world instead of using them just for our community, these crops have to be harvested while they are dry (before a rain) so that they will keep properly.
+We now use large gas-powered machines to combine our grain crops.
+And, because we ship these grains all over the world instead of using them just for our community, these crops have to be harvested while they are dry (before a rain) so that they will store well.

 The Benefits of Sprouting Grains

-What is it about sprouting that makes grains so much better for us anyway?
+What differentiates sprouted grains from dried grains?
 There are a few key actions that occur when sprouting takes place:

 How to Sprout Grains

-Sprouting is as simple as it seems.
-Think about how you plant a garden.
-Seeds are placed in the ground and the only needs they have are moisture and a warm enough temperature.
+Sprouting is so simple, simpler than planting a garden.
+Seeds are placed in the ground and require only moisture and warmth to sprout.